TradeControl/tradecontrol.github.io/tutorials/services.md

 Statement helpfully incorporates both values and shows two adjacent values - the top one being calculated on invoiced values and the one below based on the Audit Accruals values.

-### Audit Accruals - VAT
+#### VAT Accruals

-Selecting Audit Accruals - VAT from the Information tree will open the Audit Accruals - VAT tab.
+Selecting VAT Accruals from the Audit Reports menu will open the VAT Accruals tab.
-This section works in the same way as Audit Accruals - Corporation Tax (see above).
+This section works in the same way as Corporation Tax Accruals (see above).
 Un-invoiced tasks are listed here and a VAT calculation is shown by month which must be added to the VAT Totals values found in the Invoice Register.
 The Company Statement helpfully shows both values when they fall due for payment - the top one being calculated on invoiced values and the one below based on the Audit Accruals values.

-### Cash Statement
+### Cash Statements

-Selecting Cash Statement from the Information tree will open the Cash Statement tab.
+Selecting Cash Statements from the Information section of the Home Page menu will open the Cash Statement tab.
 The default Bank Account will open and the current month's financial transactions will be loaded.
-Selecting another month or a different Bank Account will load that data.
+Selecting another month or a different Bank
+Account will load that data.
 If all transactions have been entered accurately the Cash Statement will reflect your bank statement exactly, making it easy for an accountant to identify every transaction within the system.
 If a posting has been made on the wrong date or to the wrong account or at an incorrect value, these problems can be